ArbuzKaktus/Time_To_Deadline/README.md

 ## comands
 - Show Time
 - Set Deadline

----
-Show Time:
+### Show Time:

-shows system time
+shows the system time

-Set Deadline:
+### Set Deadline:

-Deadline data input
+Deadline date input
+Date format:
+DD-MM HH:mm:ss

+## status bar

+shows the time until Deadline.
+If Deadline is not set shows message to set Deadline.
+Click to time bar to view the system time or to set Deadline if it is not set.